MoonLiightz/stream/README.md

 Projects will be in this category if we started to work on them (again).
 This could be the case if either we couldn't finish it in one stream, add new features or want to make bigger changes to it.

-- **Doing something in Go to actually use the language instead of only learning it**
+- **Doing something in Go to actually use the language instead of only learning it**\
+  It's a simple multithreaded Twitch bot with events

 ### Done